The Liar (short story): Plot

 In the portrait, Lyon attempts to express the Colonel's deceitful nature fully, hoping that he might awaken his wife's moral sense.
 He tries to draw Mrs Capadose out about her husband's character, but she only says that his nature is noble, and hopes that Lyon will express no more than this in his picture.
 To capture the spirit of the Liar more fully, he encourages him to talk as much as possible during the sittings, and is given in return a vast amount of invented facts and anecdotes.
 On one occasion a poor model, Geraldine, comes into the studio seeking work.
 Lyon sends her away, but Colonel Capadose falsely tells him that she is not a model at all, but a mad woman with a vendetta against him who has been pursuing him for years.

 Sometime later the season ends, and the Capadoses leave with the portrait nearly finished.
 Lyon also leaves the town, but returning briefly to see his unfinished picture, find that the Capadoses have come unannounced into his rooms.
 Coming upon them unnoticed, Lyon realises that Mrs Capadose has seen in the picture what he hoped she would, her husband's vile nature, and that she is ashamed of him.
 She terms the portrait 'cruel' but tries to leave before her husband, in a passion, rips up the canvas.
 They depart without knowing that Lyon saw them, and he too leaves, having seen the woman Geraldine about the house.

 Lyon waits to see how the couple explain events.
 When they return to the town soon after, they act as if nothing has happened, and ask for the sitting to recommence.
 When Lyon tells them what has happened, they feign ignorance and Colonel Capadose, who also met Geraldine on the day, instantly accuses her of the deed.
 This is the last straw for Lyon; despite Sir David's affirmation that the Liar would never harm anyone, he has now 'wantonly sacrificing an innocent person', and his wife was an accessory to the misdeed.
-After giving her one last chance to confess to the deception, and to admit that she only shielded her husband form love, which Lyon could readily forgive, her leaves her to spare her further pain, remarking that 'she was still in love with the Colonel - he had trained her too well’.
+After giving her one last chance to confess to the deception, and to admit that she only shielded her husband form love, which Lyon could readily forgive, he leaves her to spare her further pain, remarking, 'She was still in love with the Colonel - he had trained her too well.’